 Co-authored with Margaret Dunn of Discovering Old Welsh Houses and published in 2014, this large format and well illustrated book charts the development of gentry houses in North-west Wales through the late medieval and early modern periods.
 In particular, it places these developments on a firm timeline by using dendrochronology (dating building timber through the growth rings in the wood) to accurately date the main structural elements.

 The introduction begins by describing the usual medieval style of house throughout England and Wales, the hall-house.
 This type of house, built to impress, focused on the large main hall, open to the roof, which was held up by massive curved timber frames called crucks.
-An open hearth, with no chimney, stood in the middle of the hall, with the smoking rising up to the roof.
+An open hearth, with no chimney, stood in the middle of the hall, with the smoke rising up to the roof.
 Portions of the building were partitioned off at either end, with service rooms such as the buttery and pantry at one end, and the owner’s private chamber at the other.

 In the first half of the 16th century this house plan began to be modified, initially with the building of fireplaces and chimneys.
 Existing hall-houses replaced the central hearth with a fireplace, while newly built houses began placing the fireplaces at the end of the hall.
 Since the chimney took the smoke directly outside the house, the need for a vast open space above the hall, where the smoke dissipated, was eliminated.
 This space was then used to create a second story of private chambers, increasing the living space.